 Léargas supports us each year in engaging five Erasmus+ volunteers across our Dublin-based projects, for a period of 12 months each.
 The volunteers live together for the duration of their placement, in a house near Dublin city centre.
 They encourage our service users to develop new skills and interests through a varied programme of activities, and to learn about diverse cultures.

-Volunteers gain a comprehensive experience, and learn to appreciate the issues faced by homeless people.
+Volunteers gain a comprehensive experience, and learn to appreciate the issues faced by [our service users].
 Our volunteers bring skills, abilities, ideas, objectives, energy and enthusiasm to the organisation, enriching our work and supporting our aims, our vision, mission and values.
 They form informal relationships with our service users that are unique and valuable.
 In return, they receive support, supervision and mentoring, and have ample opportunities to explore new interests, develop themselves and seek challenges.

 Volunteer management has become my specialism; I worked in HR for several different organisations for a number of years, while simultaneously doing volunteer management for a festival, in a voluntary capacity.
 I joined the charity sector three years ago, working for another homelessness organisation, and have been with Depaul Ireland since September 2017.
 So I’ve brought to my current role a lot of knowledge and experience of volunteers and what motivates them and keeps them happy in their volunteer role.
 I see volunteering as a two-way process that has benefits and rewards for both parties.